Underinsured/Uninsured Motorist Accidents in Bridgeport

 Drivers purchase car insurance to cover them and their property in the event that they are involved in a collision or another incident that damages their vehicle.
 The limits on these policies usually dictate how much compensation victims can recover for their injuries and property damage.
+Learn how an Underinsured motorist accident lawyer can assist in this case.

 Some motorists purchase only the minimum limits, and there are even some who knowingly drive without insurance.
 Crashes involving these types of drivers can create numerous problems for victims who suffer severe injuries and the at-fault driver does not have the ability to pay for their losses.